mesosphere/dcos-commons/docs/pages/developer-guide.md

 }
 ```

 The step associated with instance 0 of the hello pod is never restarted and its step is initialized as COMPLETE.
 Another step has been generated for instance 1.
 Once it has completed, the service will have transitioned from its previous configuration to the new target configuration.
+Note that by default, pods can be scaled up but not scaled down.
+Decreasing the number of pods count will result in a validation error when the Scheduler is restarted.
+As a safety measure, if you wish to allow scale-in of your pods, you must specify `allow-decommission: true` for each applicable pod.

 ### Rollback